subsquid/docs/docs/deploy-squid/pricing.md

  - free 2M [RPC proxy](/deploy-squid/rpc-proxy) requests monthly + just `$2/1M` afterwards
  - priority support

-You will be billed for the resources used by all organization squids monthly, typically on the first day of each month.
+Other resources used by squids are priced as described below.
+Billing typically occurs on the first day of each month.

-If your require a lot of resources or an individual SLA.
-[Book a demo](https://calendly.com/d/yzj-48g-bf7/subsquid-demo) to get a personal quote.
+We do provide enterprise discounts.
+If your use case requires a lot of resources or an individual SLA, [book a demo](https://calendly.com/d/yzj-48g-bf7/subsquid-demo) to get a personal quote.

 ## Pay-as-you-go prices